satyajitnalavade/task_scheduler/readme.md

 # Delay Queue Implementation using Spring Boot and Postgres

-This is a Proof of Concept (POC) implementation of a Delay Queue using Spring Boot, Postgres, and Redis.
+This is a Proof of Concept (POC) implementation of a Delay Queue using Spring Boot, Postgres.
 The Delay Queue stores a set of messages and their scheduled trigger time in a Postgres database.
 A Message Processor retrieves the messages from the Postgres database and stores them in a Redis Sorted Set.
 A Message Service retrieves the messages from the Redis Sorted Set and processes them.

 ## Requirements
 - Java 8
 - Spring Boot
 - PostgreSQL

 ##  Getting Started